-Welcome to Teaching Life Choices Inc., we are happy that you have found us!
+Welcome to Teaching Life Choices Inc., we are happy you found us!

 Facts About Higher Education